Urban Survival Skills: How To Survive In A Broken World

 Avoiding Others – Urban Transportation

-Naturally, others will notice if you jump in your car, start her up, and put the pedal to the metal.
+Naturally, others will notice if you jump in your car and put the pedal to the metal.

-But more often than not, roads will be jammed up in serious emergencies.
+But more often than not, roads will be jammed up.

 This can be a serious obstacle for someone determined to get back to home base or trying to move about the city.